 Finding a launch site is the responsibility of each team, but you do not have to fly at an NAR launch site.
 You simply need to locate an open field of suitable size (at least 1500 feet on a side), get permission from the landowner, and comply with any local laws regarding model rocketry.
-If your rocket is over one pound liftoff weight, you must notify the local FAA.
-(The procedures for doing so are explained here in the Appendix 6.)
 Model rocketry is recognized and regulated by the National Fire Protection Association's Code 1122, which local fire officials should be familiar with.
 There is a safety handout in Appendix 7 of this Handbook that you should read and can share with concerned landowners and public safety officials.

-Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
+Teams may practice as much as they wish, but may only make THREE (3) official qualification flight attempts, and no more than TWO of these may be made after March 1, 2011.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
 Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 6, 2009.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 4, 2011.
 NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2009 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2011 QUALIFYING/SELECTION FLIGHT DEMONSTRATION